Międzybóż (Polish), Меджибіж (Ukrainian), Меджибож – Medzhibozh (Russian), מעזשביזש, Mezbizh (Yiddish)

-In 1912 Jews of Medzhibozh tried to rename it to Borodino, but it failed.
+In 1912 the Jews of Medzhybizh tried to rename it ‘Borodino’but it was unsuccessful.

 After Civil War

-In 1921 members of the “Ge-Halutz” went to Israel.
-Kantor Iosel Karolnik and “Hanuya-Di-Melamed” teach Hebrew on semi-legal position.
-Until the middle of 1920’s in Medzhibozh were 10 synagogues, 6 heders (In the middle of 1920’s was closed last heder of melamed Beresh Midaner-Grinshtein).
+In 1921 the members of “He-Halutz” went to Israel.
+Kantor Iosel Karolnik and “Hanuya-Di-Melamed” teach Hebrew unofficially.
+Until the mid-1920s there were ten synagogues and six heders in Medzhybizh.
+By the mid-1920s the last heder belonging to melamed Beresh Midaner-Grinshtein was closed.

-In 1925 last rabbi from Bik family Haim emigrate to USA.
+In 1925 the last rabbi from the Bik family Haim emigrated to the US.

 In 1923 Medzhybizh became a district center.

 In 1922 a Jewish school was built on the foundations of the former Jewish Hospital complete with a musical band, a choir and a drama studio.
 It was closed by 1936.
-By the end of 1920’s most synagogues were closed.
-In 1926 in Medzhibozh was organized Jewish Settlement Councils, head of council was Motl Greenstein (? -1942, Stalingrad).
+By the end of 1920s most synagogues were closed.
+In 1926 a Jewish Settlement Council was organised in the town, led by Motl Greenstein (? -1942, Stalingrad).

 Unknown Medzhibozh synagogue 1930s

-In 1939 the number of Jewish population dropped to 2,347 (52% of the total population).
-Before the war rabbi was Avrum (we don’t know his last name), he was a baker and killed together with Jews of Medzhibozh in 1942.
+In 1939 the number of Jews in the town fell to 2,347 (52% of the total population).
+Before the war the rabbi of the community was appointed Avrum, last name unknown, who was a baker and was killed together with the other Jews of Medzhibozh in 1942.

-With the Germany invasion of the Soviet Union in June 1941, only a number of Medzhibozh’s Jews managed to evacuate.
-Others believed that the souls of the great rabbis would save the town from misfortune as had occurred, so they supposed, during the pogroms of 1905 and 1919.
-Other recalled the moderate German regime of 1918.
+After Germany invaded the Soviet Union in June 1941, only a small number of Medzhibozh Jews managed to evacuate.
+Many believed that the spirit of the great rabbis would save the town from misfortune as had happened before during the pogroms of 1905 and 1919.
+Others recalled moderate German occupation regime of 1918.

-Following the retreat of the Red Army on July 6, local Ukrainian nationalists carried out a pogrom against the Jews.
+Following the Red Army retreat on July 6, local Ukrainian nationalists carried out a pogrom against the Jews.
 The Germans occupied Medzhibozh on July 8, 1941.

-Medzhibozh enterpreneurs list from Russian Empire Business Directory by 1913 (save and zoom on your PC)
+Medzhibozh enterpreneurs list from the Russian Empire Business Directory from 1913 (save and zoom on your PC)

 On April 14, 1942, 220 Jewish men were sent with horses to the front line.
 None returned.